ashok-cs/PSP/Unit IV.md

 ## 4.3.1 Operations and methods

 In dictionaries, the elements are stored as “key-value” pair. keys() return all the keys in the dictionary. values() return all the values in the dictionary.

+> The objects returned from dict.keys(), dict.values(), and dict.items() are called dictionary views.
+They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
+To force the dictionary view to become a full list use list(dictview).

 All the items are iterable in dictionary.
+Each key shall be accessed using `for` construct.

 ```python
 >>> for mon in days:
 	days[mon]